Menh1505/repo-vectorizer/README.md

   - `crawler.py`: Handles crawling of source code files.
   - `parser.py`: Parses the content of code files.
   - `embedding.py`: Generates embeddings for code blocks.
-  - `storage.py`: Manages storage and retrieval of embeddings and metadata using FAISS.
+  - `storage.py`: Manages storage and retrieval of embeddings and metadata using ChromaDB.
 - **`output/`**: Stores the generated output files:
   - `blocks.json`: Contains detailed information about the processed code blocks.
-  - `metadata.json`: Metadata associated with the embeddings.
-  - `vectors.faiss`: FAISS index for similarity search.
 - **`.gitignore`**: Specifies files and directories to exclude from version control.

 ## Installation